 The most devastating thing ever traded on the Silk Road, however, was disease.
 The bacterium Yersinia pestis, carried on fleas which attached themselves to Central Asian rats, came westwards in the years 534, 715 and, most devastatingly, in 1346, when the Black Death killed approximately 40 per cent of the population of Europe.

 Various theories have been posited regarding the decline of the Silk Road, among them the fragmentation of Central Europe following the end of the Mongol Empire, and the fall of Constantinople in 1543.
 But the main reason is Columbus’ discovery of the New World in 1492 – an expedition that transformed Western Europe from a regional backwater into the world’s political and economic centre of gravity.
-Around the same time, Vasco de Gama found the sea route to Africa.
+Around the same time, Vasco de Gama became the first to sail around Africa into the Indian Ocean and thus made it possible to establish naval trade routes between Europe and Asia.
+These marine pathways became direct alternatives to the traditional Silk Road trade routes, not subject to taxation and brigandry on the long road from east to west.
 With Europe now at the centre of a global communication, transportation and trade system, the heyday of the Silk Road had come to an end.

 Today the countries at the heart of the Silk Road are once again rising to the fore, with more and more people showing interest in this fascinating and long-overlooked region.
 To travel here is to follow in the footsteps of historical legends such as Alexander the Great, Genghis Khan, Marco Polo and Tamerlane, not to mention the countless merchants, monks, soldiers and pilgrims who walked, marched, prayed, lived and died along these routes.

 A Short History of Silk